Grow our capacity to do more good

 Why it’s important to us

-Our only revenue source is the investment income from our endowment — the funds left to us by Archie Bush.
+Our only source of revenue is the investment earnings from our endowment — the funds left to us by Archie Bush.
 We don’t fundraise and we don’t sell things.
-Our ability to make grants is wholly dependent on our investment returns so it’s imperative that we manage those investments as well as possible.
+Our ability to make grants is wholly dependent on our investment returns so it’s imperative that we manage those investments well.

 Archie intended the Bush Foundation to be around to benefit communities in perpetuity.
-To keep providing at least the same level of benefit to communities over time, we have to earn enough money from our investments to cover what we pay out plus the cost of inflation.
+To continue providing at least the same level of benefit to communities over time, the earnings on our investments must cover what we pay out plus the rate of inflation.

 How we’re doing

-We look at whether we are meeting our goal over the lifetime of our investments — really since 1976 since that is when we started our current investment approach — and we are meeting our goal over that period.
-(We are glad to report that over the past 5- and 10-year periods we are in the top 5% of returns among peers, which has allowed us to significantly grow our grantmaking over that time.)
+We care about how our investments are doing over the long-term — really since 1976 as that is when we started our current investment approach.
+And we are pleased with how our portfolio has been performing (we can report that over the past 5- and 10-year periods we are in the top 5% of returns among peers, which has allowed us to significantly grow our grantmaking over that time).

-By stewarding Archie’s original gift of around $200M well, we have been able to pay out more than $1 billion to the community and have more than $1 billion in our current endowment to fund future grantmaking.
+By stewarding Archie’s original gift of around $200M well, we have been able to pay out more than $1 billion to the community and have more than $1 billion in our current endowment to fund future community needs.

 What’s next